 The Night Before…

-Since antique shows often start early, I decide what I’m going to wear, and lay it out, the night before.
-For some, Expo is a time to show off.
+Since antique shows often start early, I decide what I’m going to wear and lay it out the night before.
+For some Expo is a time to show off.
 You’ll see women with arms of Bakelite, Victorian lovers dressed to the nines, and period perfect vintage guys and gals.
-Not for me.
+Not me.
 You never know what you’re going to find or how it is going to be displayed.
 While one booth may have vintage clothes very beautifully displayed on racks, the booth right next to it may just have bins that you have to rummage through on the floor!
 So I typically go pretty casual, usually in Freddies (or a pair of capris or shorts during the summer show) paired with a blouse.
 There’s a lot of walking involved too, which is another reason I opt for a more casual look.
 In my early years, during elementary and middle school, I donned a pair of running shoes.
 High school brought Converse with insoles, and until recently I wore very comfortable penny loafers.
 These days you’ll find my feet clad in Minnetonkas.
 I also pack my purse the night before, so I can just grab it and head out the door.
 And what goes in it is going to vary from person to person.

 Bring a Tape Measure

 If you’re on the hunt for clothes, a tape measure can save you a lot of time.
 Usually if you wish to try something on, you must ask the dealer if you can take the garment into the restroom, although some dealers do have dressing rooms within their booths.
 Some dealers are very easy going, and allow you to do so, while others may request your ID or phone as collateral.
 Going to the restroom to try something on takes time, so if you know your measurements, and bring a tape measure, you can find out right off the bat if something will fit, and then it comes down to deciding if you want to do a blind buy (which I’ve done when garments are extremely well priced) or if you wish to take the time to try the garment on to see how it will look.